Teiid User Scenarios

 The Java Developer is likely to have a higher degree of Java proficiency and more detailed knowledge of JDBC than the J2EE Developer, as the J2EE Developer is often abstracted from JDBC by the app server container.
 However, they may themselves be dependent to some degree on a framework such as Spring or Hibernate.

 Java Developers want to integrate multiple sources and may find abstraction also somewhat compelling depending on the project.
 Like the J2EE Developer, the ability to query against multiple data sources in a single SQL statement can potentially be a huge benefit in designing their application and getting it working quickly.

 The Java Developer can use custom JDBC APIs or other Teiid features more easily as there is no application server in the way, thus they may try a broader range of features.

 The Experienced Architect is often evaluating products for use in one or more projects.
-The desired product may actually be JBoss Enterprise Data Services Platform in this case but the architect is trying out Teiid because it is available for download from the web.
+The desired product may actually be Red Hat Data Virtualization Platform in this case but the architect is trying out Teiid because it is available for download from the web.
 In any case, their goal is to test out what Teiid has to offer and the focus is on rapid data integration, not on interoperability with a particular existing framework or application.